 Teaching and learning methods

-This unit provides students with a number of theoretical frameworks to help them understand aspects of primary care.
-Students are then encouraged to apply these frameworks to a specific country of their own choosing, their own settings, in different countries and in different positions within a health service.
+This unit provides students with a number of approaches to help them understand and apply key aspects of primary health care and primary care and their place in host country health and care systems and globally.
+Students are then encouraged to apply these approaches and ideas to a specific country of their own choosing and consider transferable learning from other countries and globally.
 This formative teaching process is reinforced by marked discussion boards where students are encouraged to apply their learning to a selected country of their choice.

 - Analytical skills

-- Students will critically discuss differing opinions of primary care and whether primary-care-oriented health systems are better than those based on speciality care.
-This will involve comparing and contrasting differing models of primary care and developing a framework for evaluating primary care.
+- Students will critically discuss differing opinions of primary care and whether primary-care-oriented health systems are better than those based on specialty care.
+This will involve comparing and contrasting differing approaches to health care systems and primary care and developing a framework for evaluating primary care.

 - Written communication

-- Students will be expected to critically compare and contrast differing models of primary care, and make a coherent argument for the role and importance of primary care.
+- Students will be expected to critically compare and contrast differing models of delivering primary care, and make a coherent argument for the role and importance of primary care and primary health care..

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.